OpeOnikute/opeonikute.github.io/posts/sysconf-review.md

 ![Fanan talking about iZombie](/media/sysconf-izombie.png)

 This was my last talk of the day so I was a bit distracted.
 It was so good though that I've already rewatched on Youtube.
-[Fanan](https://x.com/The_cocoreidh) provides a great introduction to the fundamentals of concurrency in Go, and how to solve simplify overwhelming problems.
+[Fanan](https://x.com/The_cocoreidh) provides a great introduction to the fundamentals of concurrency in Go, and how to simplify overwhelming problems.

 The talk goes through solving a challenging problem with great fundamentals, which fit really well into the theme of the day.
 Other attendees also seemed very tuned-in and engaged.

 See full video on [Youtube](https://youtu.be/8Tqb6GW7E18?si=LEp64dZm3GGJZA-N).

 ## Conclusions
-It was a long day and there are several talk I missed entirely (or most of):
+It was a long day and there are several talks that I missed entirely (or most of):
 - What Makes It Go Brrrrr?
 An Introduction to the Inner Workings of LLM Inference Engines by Habeeb Shopeju
 - Networking Stalemates: An Insider View to CLOSE_WAIT Sockets by Emmanuel Bakare
 - How We Handle Data Encryption at InfraRed by Allen Akinkunle